Kashmir Great Lakes

 Kashmir Great Lakes (KGL) Trek

-Preparation for Kashmir Great Lakes trek
+Preparation for the Kashmir Great Lakes Trek

 Start your preparation at least 2 months in advance.
 You can add running, swimming, and yoga to your exercise regime.
 Spend at least one hour a day in building your stamina.